benjamin-bader/droptools/docs/jooq.md

 [`dropwizard-jooq`](http://droptools.bendb.com/) provides some classes for making generated pojos, DAOs, etc. more convenient to use.

+JodaDateTime was a Java 8 library.
+It has been deprecated for java.time afterwards.
+With Jooq 3.17 and Dropwizard 3.0 requiring at minimal Java 11, I have removed it.

-`JodaDateTimeConverter` can be used to map between `java.sql.Timestamp` and Joda `DateTime` objects.
-This is currently the only converter bundled; contributions in this area are welcome!
+~~`JodaDateTimeConverter` can be used to map between `java.sql.Timestamp` and Joda `DateTime` objects.
+This is currently the only converter bundled; contributions in this area are welcome!~~

 Configuration